renjieQ/investment/README.md

 ## Data Sources

-The application fetches real-time financial market data from Stooq API for the following instruments:
+The application fetches real-time financial market data from Stooq API for the following instruments(not only):

 - VOO (Vanguard S&P 500 ETF)
 - VEA (Vanguard FTSE Developed Markets ETF)